dotandimet/Allenby/talks/evogit.md

 - **More Powerful**
     - Designed for distributed work
-    - Tracks changes, not revisions of files
+    - Tracks changes to whole project, not revisions of files
 - **More Popular**
     - Linux, [github.com](https://github.com) - many online resources, features, ecosystem